apache/openwhisk-deploy-kube/docs/troubleshooting.md

 Verify that you actually have at least one node with the label openwhisk-role=invoker.

-### Invokers containers fail to start with volume mounting problems
+### Invoker pods fail to start with volume mounting problems

 To execute the containers for user actions, OpenWhisk relies on part of the underlying infrastructure that Kubernetes is running on.
 When